Written by Constantine Colin

 As for the accommodation, check out their Special Siamese Room and currently the hotel offers various discounts for a consecutive-night booking.

 The hotel is located near Phra Khanong BTS station, in the artistic and bustling W District, dominated by wonderful little gems waiting for you to discovered.

 10. Some day you’ll nostalgically look back to – Oneday Hostel (Private room from USD $28)

 With its plethora of affordable luxury hotels, Bangkok is really wreaking havoc on the good ol’ days of hostel-life backpacking.

 It isn’t exactly luxurious here, but the Oneday Hostel has impeccable standards of cleanliness and customer service.

 It also offers plenty of choices for adventurers who prefer doing things in a group – like storytelling and yoga – or for the timid traveller who enjoys their private space.

-A bunk bed in an en-suite 8-bed dormitory will set you back by a pittance at USD $9/night.
-A private double room with shared bathroom will not break the bank either at just USD $35/night.
+A bunk bed in an en-suite 8-bed dormitory will set you back by a pittance and a Private Double Room with shared bathroom won’t break the bank either!